-Division of Science and Technology, University of Education, Lahore Pakistan mmunir@ue.edu.pk, arnizami@ue.edu.pk, athar.sms@gmail.com
+Division of Science and Technology, University of Education, Lahore Pakistan mmunir@ue.edu.pk, athar.sms@gmail.com

-ABSTRACT: The aim of this paper is to create new graphics using the new three-step iterative method.
-Polynomiography is defined to be the "art and science of visualization in approximation of the zeros of complex polynomials.
+ABSTRACT: In this paper, we present polynomiography using two-step modified Halley's method.
+Polynomiography is defined to be the "art and science of visualization in approximation of the zeros of complex polynomials, via fractal and non-fractal images created using the mathematical convergence properties of iteration functions."
 An individual image is called a "polynomiograph."
-The obtained graphs describe the pattern of complex polynomials and also the convergence properties of the iterative method.
+We obtained polynomiographs using two-step modified Halley's method which reflect the certain attributes of these polynomials.